 The following points will help to bring out the importance of additional funds needed:

-- Accurately determining the AFN helps a company to carry out its expansion plans without putting the current operations under distress.
+- Accurately determining the AFN helps a company carry out its expansion plans without putting the current operations under distress.

-- Moreover, all this data eventually helps a company to come up with a timeline when it would be able to pay off outside debt.
+- Moreover, all this data eventually helps a company to come up with a timeline for when it would be able to pay off outside debt.

-Additional funds needed is a crucial financial concept that helps to determine the future funding needs of a company.
+Additional funds needed are a crucial financial concept that helps to determine the future funding needs of a company.
 Moreover, management can also use AFN to make better decisions regarding its expansion plans.
 However, to accurately calculate AFN, it is important to understand and appreciate the impact of the factors affecting it.